Face Surgery London UK

 - Facial weakness affecting one or both sides of the face

-Celebrities that have had facial cosmetic surgery
+Celebrities who have had facial cosmetic surgery

 The following celebrities are commonly thought to have had a facial cosmetic surgery procedure: